kallaway/100-days-of-code/log.md

 **Today's Progress**: Very thankful I was able to reach out to Ann@Skillcrush for answers to my overlay questions!
 It was so helpful and even though I was very close to the solution, I was so wrapped up in it that I'm not sure I would have figured it out on my own.
 So now my portfolio site is ready to go!
 I just have a few tweaks I'd like to make to one of the sites I'm showing as a work sample and then I'll publish.
 Went ahead and created my hello@heathyrjclift.com email.
 Might also tweak the "about me" language, but I'll take care of those odds and ends tomorrow.

+Practiced with Git a bit as well - re-cloned this 100 Days of Code repo because I seem to have set it up incorrectly before (think it must be because I altered the name of the cloned folder - won't do that again!)
+I definitely need to get better about updating this log every day and not just Twitter, so I can keep my Git/GitHub skills sharp.
+Going to keep my new *log-updates* branch open so I can make the changes quicker and easier :)

 **Thoughts** After the code marathons the last few days, it was nice to ease off today.
-Actually got some work done on a new screenplay - good to switch gears a bit!
+Actually got some work done on a new screenplay - it was good to switch gears!

 **Link(s) to work**

 Day 25: January 28, 2019

-**Today's Progress**:
+**Today's Progress**: [posted on Twitter] Fixed yesterday's code breakage with the help of Ann @Skillcrush (THANK U!), practiced with Git/GH to keep those skills sharp, and worked on my latest Viz Design class - whoop-whoop!!! 🥳 #CodeNewbie #100DaysOfCode #WomenWhoCode #codejourney

 **Thoughts**